kavehtehrani/cloudflare-speed-cli/README.md

 Uses endpoints from https://speed.cloudflare.com/

+## Outstanding Issues

+* Network information on Windows is incomplete.
+I haven't used Windows in many years and unless there's demand for it I likely won't implement this part.
+Feel free to open a PR or an issue and we can chat.
+Honestly the only reason there's a Windows binary at all is because ['cargo-dist'](https://github.com/axodotdev/cargo-dist) made it so easy to do so.

 ## Contributing

 Contributions and comments are very welcome!
 Please feel free to open issues or pull requests.